CAS Hire Ceramic/Infrared Heater Range

 - Damp removal in workshops, garages, commercial and domestic premises

-Other benefits of ceramic or infrared heaters include not drying out the air as some conventional heating can, no harsh unpleasant glare and no noise, all of which lead to a fresher, more comfortable environment.
+Ceramic or infrared heaters do not dry out the air as some conventional heating can, no harsh unpleasant glare and no noise, all of which lead to a fresher, more comfortable environment.

 With lower running costs and less energy wastage than gas heaters, these units are virtually maintenance-free and feature tough ceramic emitters built to take demanding use.